Sam Lai, Ph.D.

 Professor, Division of Pharmacoengineering and Molecular Pharmaceutics

 Sam Lai, Ph.D., was born in Hong Kong and spent his childhood in both Hong Kong and Vancouver.
 After completing high school at Phillips Academy, Andover, he attended Cornell University and received his BS in Chemical and Biomolecular Engineering in 2003.
 He then undertook doctoral studies at Johns Hopkins University, receiving his PhD in Chemical and Biomolecular Engineering in 2007.
-Following a one-year postdoc, he became a research assistant professor at Johns Hopkins in fall 2008 before joining the UNC Eshelman School of Pharmacy in fall 2010.
+Following a one-year postdoc, he became a research assistant professor at Johns Hopkins in fall 2008 before joining the UNC Eshelman School of Pharmacy in fall 2010 as an assistant professor.
+He was promoted to associate professor in 2016, and full professor in 2021.

 Lai’s previous research focused on nanoparticle-based delivery of bioactive molecules to mucosal tissues.
 He helped pioneer the development of mucus-penetrating particle technology, a breakthrough that formed the basis of Kala Pharmaceuticals, launched in 2009.
 Kala completed its IPO in 2017, and has two FDA-approved drugs based on the technology.
-His prior inventions have also been licensed by Graybug Vision, which completed its IPO in 2020 and is in late stage clinical development.
+His prior inventions have also been licensed by Graybug Vision, which completed its IPO in 2020 and advanced the work into late stage clinical development.
 Since moving to UNC, he has established a rigorous research program at the interface of engineering, immunology, biophysics and biomaterials.
 His lab has spun out a number of startups.
-His pioneering work on muco-trapping antibodies led to the formation of Mucommune, LLC, a startup focused on harnessing antibody-mucin interactions for female reproductive health, and Inhalon Biopharma, a startup focused on treating acute respiratory infections.
-These two companies have received over $20M in federal contracts, and Inhalon is set to become clinical stage company in 2021.
-He is also a co-founder of AI Tracking Solutions, a startup based on applying machine learning to video microscopy data analysis.
+His pioneering work on muco-trapping antibodies led to the formation of Mucommune, LLC, a startup focused on harnessing antibody-mucin interactions for female reproductive health, and Inhalon Biopharma, a clinical stage startup focused on treating acute respiratory infections.
+These two companies have received over $50M in federal contracts, awards and investments.
 He has received numerous prestigious awards for his research, including the NSF CAREER Award and the Packard Fellowship in Science and Engineering.

 Education, Entrepreneurship and Outreach